learningequality/kolibri/docs/manage_device.rst

-.. _manage_device:
+.. _manage_device_ref:

 Manage Device
 ~~~~~~~~~~~~~

-You can manage content and permissions for the device where Kolibri is running from the **Device** dashboard.
+You can manage content and permissions, and view the detailed info of the device where Kolibri is running from the **Device** dashboard.

 .. note::
   To manage device settings you must have the appropriate permissions.